microsoft/AirSim/docs/build_linux.md

 # use ./build.sh --debug to build in debug mode
 ```

+## Cross-compile AirSim from Windows for Linux
+You can cross compile for Linux from a Windows machine.
+First install clang as instructed [here](https://docs.unrealengine.com/latest/INT/Platforms/Linux/GettingStarted/index.html).
+Then, build AirSim from Bash for Windows, as instructed above, such that the Linux .lib files are created.
+Subsequently, build AirSim again but this time for Windows (as instructed [here](build_windows.md)) such that you can open the project in UE4.
+After building UE4 for Windows, open the project in Unreal Engine.
+Under Project Settings, go to `Supported Platforms` and enable `Linux` by clicking the checkbox.
+Now, go to `Plugins` and search for `VR`.
+Disable `Oculus VR` and `SteamVR` as they will result in build errors.
+Now, you can start packaging the project by going to File &rarr; Package Projct &rarr; Linux &rarr; Linux.

 ### Build Unreal Environment

 Finally, you will need an Unreal project that hosts the environment for your vehicles.
 AirSim comes with a built-in "Blocks Environment" which you can use, or you can create your own.
 Please see [setting up Unreal Environment](unreal_proj.md) if you'd like to setup your own environment.